Dublin City Centre

 Upstairs : Carpeted living and dining areas, decorated to a high standard, marble floored kitchen to enable self-catering, music room and private roof terrace.

-There are two speciality suites at The Merrion, The Lord Monck and Lord Antrim Suites.
+There are two specialty suites at The Merrion, The Lord Monck and Lord Antrim Suites.

 They are the finest five star hotel suites in Dublin, boasting space (73m sq), light and wonderful views over the city's Government Buildings (Lord Antrim) and The Merrion's private landscaped gardens.